lawmurray/PeriodicDriftBridge/README.md

     qsub -t 0-15 qsub_test_bootstrap.sh
     qsub -t 0-15 qsub_test_exact.sh

-The last line computes normalising constants to be used as ``exact'' values when computing the MSE metric for comparison plots.
+The last line computes normalising constants to be used as "exact" values when computing the MSE metric for comparison plots.

 Finally, results may be plot with: